DAVID KORDANSKY GALLERY

 - Assist with coding and classifying transactions in QuickBooks when necessary

 - Oversee the scanning and filing of all credit card receipts

 Our ideal candidate is highly detail-oriented and creative with exceptional organizational skills; an excellent verbal and written communicator; and possesses the ability to work successfully in a fast-paced, deadline-driven environment.
 We seek candidates who are extremely self-motivated, responsible, and efficient, and who hold a sincere appreciation for and experience with navigating diverse cultural spaces.
 In addition:

-- Knowledge of contemporary art and an interest in sales required
+- Knowledge of contemporary art preferred

 - Fluency in multiple languages welcomed